a-spasov/SoftUni-JavaScript-Programming-Fundamentals-September2020/01. Basic Syntax, Conditional Statements and Loops - Exercise/README.txt

 If the password is still not correct on the fourth try, the function prints "User {username} blocked!" and stops the program.
 The input comes as an array of strings.

+10. The Pyramid of King Djoser
+Write a JS program that calculates how much resources will be required for the construction of a pyramid.
+It is made out of stone, marble, lapis lazuli and gold.
+Your program will receive an integer that will be the base width and length of the pyramid and an increment, that is the height of each step.
+The bulk is made out of stone, while the outer layer is made out of marble.
+Every fifth step’s outer layer is made out of lapis lazuli instead of marble.
+The final step is made out of gold.
+The pyramid is built with 1x1 blocks with height equal to the given increment.
+The first step of the pyramid has width and length equal to the given base and every next step is reduced by 2 blocks (1 from each side).
+The height of every step equals the given increment.
+Note the top-most layer is made entirely out of gold, with height equal to the given increment.

+11. Bitcoin "Mining"
+Write a JavaScript program that calculates the total amount of bitcoins you purchased with the gold you mined during your shift at the mine.
+Your shift consists of a certain number of days where you mine an amount of gold in grams.
+Your program will receive an array with the amount of gold you mined each day, where the first day of your shift is the first index of the array.
+Also, someone was stealing every third day from the start of your shift 30% from the mined gold for this day.
+For the different exchanges use these prices: 1 Bitcoin = 11949.16 lv., 1g of gold = 67.51 lv.